karma-runner/karma/docs/plus/03-Jenkins-CI.md

 distributions and user permissions.

 ## Configure Karma
- Make the following additions and changes to your karma config file as needed:
+ Make the following additions and changes to your `karma.conf.js` file as needed:

 ```javascript